Expensive assets justify their place on the Balance sheet by earning returns.

 Inventory Turns

-A higher number of turns for the year is generally preferred for two reasons:
+Most businesses generally prefer a higher number of turns for the year over a lower number for two reasons:

-- Firstly, inventory storage and care can be costly.
-Removing items from inventory completely means they have been sold.
+• First, inventory storage and care can be costly.
+Removing items from inventory usually means completely means the company sold them..

-- Secondly, inventories tie up funds that might otherwise be used for some other means of producing revenue.
+• Second, inventories tie up funds that might otherwise contribute to other means of producing revenue.

 Inventory Turns = (Net Sales Revenues) / (Inventories)